 They fill the kettle from the mains-water tap (touchpoint: tap)

 That same person will probably make drinks for colleagues to avoid an inconvenient crowd around the kettle (touchpoints: mugs/cups)

 This process is repeated throughout the day, with several people making contact with touchpoints.

 Most of these touchpoints can be avoided with an integrated tap dispense system.
-Capable of dispensing a portion of constantly available hot, purified water in just a few seconds, the Aqua Alto and the illi save time and drastically reduce the need to touch shared surfaces.
-Touchless Dispense goes that step further, with gesture-control technology that allows users to dispense hot water without touching any shared surface at all.
+Capable of dispensing a portion of constantly available hot, purified water in just a few seconds, Aqua Alto and Aqua illi save time and drastically reduce the need to touch shared surfaces.
+Aqua Touchless goes that step further, with gesture-control technology that allows users to dispense hot water without touching any shared surface at all.